andrewbrogoff/WCRY-OBS/README.md

 Deobfuscated Versions of the launchers are avaliable and should be identifiable.

-special thanks to the devs at https://github.com/danielbohannon/Invoke-Obfuscation and https://github.com/billythegoat356/Kramer for creating their tools for obfuscation.
+Special thanks to the devs at https://github.com/danielbohannon/Invoke-Obfuscation and https://github.com/billythegoat356/Kramer for creating their tools for obfuscation.